2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 CATEGORIES OF DANCE

-***In the above dance categories, a limited number of acro/gymnastic tricks are permissible.
 An acro/gymnastic trick is defined as movements that pass through or stop at a fully inverted (upside down) position with both feet off the floor (the torso and or hips passing or stopping directly over the top of one’s head/shoulders).
+New in 2024: Acro/gymnastic tricks do NOT include transitional movements such as forward, backward and shoulder rolls, as well as transitional movements within lifts.
+A lift is defined as being supported by another dancer with any body part.

 Acro/gymnastic tricks include: